 - 55 ml of vodka or whiskey

 If you are stopped for drunk driving, the fine depends on the alcohol content of your breath (or blood).
 This might result in fines ranging up to 700 euro, a driving licence suspension of three to six months, the rest of your vehicle’s licence plates for up to six months, and if you are caught a second time within two years, a jail sentence of up to six months.
-For rental cars the rules are a bit different as the owner of the car is not the driver.
+For Crete car rental, the rules are a bit different as the owner of the car is not the driver.